-Preparing the Summary:
+Preparing the Summary (step-by-step):

 - 1. Author: James P. Smith, Journal of Advanced Nursing - 2.
-Key ideas: - Editors and publishers will acknowledge plagiarism in their publications and publish an apology when plagiarism has been proven; the plagiarist is usually identified too. - The matter does not always end there: Plagiarism follows the person who has plagiarised and it may adversely affect that person's career by preventing promotion or further publications. - Advice: Avoid plagiarism like the plague - 3.
-Rewrite the Ideas in your own words:
+Main idea: the cost of plagiarism is not worth the risk. - 3.
+Key ideas: - "Editors and publishers will acknowledge plagiarism in their publications and publish an apology when plagiarism has been proven... the plagiarist is identified." - "The matter does not always end there."
+Plagiarism follows the person who has plagiarised, and it may adversely affect that person's career by preventing promotion or further publications. - Advice: Avoid plagiarism like the plague. - 4.
+Write your summary - 5.
+Include a citation: (Smith 777-78).